Cambridge Film Festival: 2012

-The centrepiece this year was season of a dozen Hitchcock films, stretching from his early silents to his peak period in the 50s and early 60s.
+This year's centrepiece was season of a dozen Hitchcock films, stretching from his early silents to his peak period in the 50s and early 60s.
 Five of the most well-known titles – North by Northwest, Vertigo, Psycho, The Birds, and Marnie – were shown in brand new digital prints.

+As the Italian director Francesco Rosi celebrated his 90th birthday, the Festival presented a short review of his career.

 2013

-The 33rd Festival screened Deadcat directed by Stefan Georgiou.
-Alongside his filmmaking, Stefan was one of the judges for Short Reel, the Student Filmmaker Award, the winning film screening as part of the Festival each year.
+The 33rd Festival screened Deadcat, which Stefan Georgiou directed.
+Alongside his filmmaking, Stefan was one of the judges for Short Reel, the Student Filmmaker Award, and the winning film screening as part of the festival each year.

 2014

-The 34th Cambridge Film Festival ran from 28 August – 7 September.
+in 2014, the Festival screened digital restorations of some classic 3D, including House of Wax and The Creature from the Black Lagoon.

+2014 also saw the launch of Short Reel, an award for student filmmakers in eastern and central England, launched by the Arts Film Club in association with the Cambridge Film Festival.

 2015

 The 35th Cambridge Film Festival ran from 3–13 September 2016.

 Highlights included BBC Arena at 40: Night and Day 24 Hours, a 3-D special event with Brian May, and a BAFTA Kids workshop with Ben Shires and Katie Thistleton.